 - (deoxy)thymidine triphosphate (dTTP)

 Nucleotides are produced naturally by de novo synthesis pathway or by salvage pathways.
 (Ref.
 4) In humans, the de novo synthesis pathway of the fundamental nucleotides occurs mainly in the liver.
-In pyrimidine biosynthesis, the ring forms by a series of steps that begin in the formation of carbamoyl phosphate.
+In pyrimidine biosynthesis, the ring forms by a series of steps that begin with the formation of carbamoyl phosphate.
 (Ref.
 1) First, carbamoyl phosphate is produced from a biochemical reaction that involves bicarbonate, glutamine, ATP (for phosphorylation), and a water molecule.
 The enzyme that catalyzes the reaction is carbamoyl phosphate synthetase II located in the cytosol.
 Next, the carbamoyl phosphate is converted into carbamoyl aspartate by the enzyme aspartate transcarbamylase.
 Then, the ring closes through intramolecular condensation, converting carbamoyl phosphate into dihydroorotate by the enzyme dihydroorotase.
 Lastly, the dihydroorotate is oxidized by dihydroorotate dehydrogenase (an integral membrane protein in the inner mitochondrial membrane) to convert into orotate.
 After the pyrimidine ring forms, 5-phospho-α-D-ribosyl 1-pyrophosphate (PRPP), a ribose phosphate, reacts to orotate to form orotidine-5-monophosphate (OMP).
 OMP is then decarboxylated by the enzyme OMP decarboxylase to yield uridine monophosphate (UMP).
 Eventually, uridine diphosphate (UDP) and uridine triphosphate (UTP) are produced down the biosynthetic pathway by kinases and dephosphorylation of ATPs.
 UTP can be converted into cytidine triphosphate (CTP) by amination of UTP via the enzyme CTP synthetase.
 (Ref.
 5)

 In purine biosynthesis, purines may come from the nucleotide inosine monophosphate (IMP).
 IMP, in turn, is produced from a pre-existing ribose phosphate that forms mainly from the amino acids glycine, glutamine, and aspartic acid.
 Ribose 5-phosphate reacts with ATP to produce 5-Phosphoribosyl-1-pyrophosphate (PRPP).
 PRRP has a role in both purine and pyrimidine synthesis; it is also involved in NAD and NADP formation and salvage pathways.
 PRRP though becomes committed particularly to purine biosynthesis when PRRP is converted into 5-phosphoribosyl amine (by having the pyrophosphate of PRRP replaced by the amide group of glutamine).
 (Ref.
 6) IMP is then converted into either adenosine monophosphate (AMP) or guanosine monophosphate (GMP).

 Purines guanine and adenine may be degraded as follows: